perfah/ipsec-monitoring/README.md

 ```
 ** Monitoring check of all tunnels at Thu May  9 12:31:01 UTC 2024
-Tunnel CUSTOMER-1 is online
+Tunnel CUSTOMER-1 is still up
-Tunnel CUSTOMER-2 is online
+Tunnel CUSTOMER-2 is still up
-Tunnel CUSTOMER-3 is now offline, mail sent to *email_recipient*
+Tunnel CUSTOMER-3 is now down, mail sent to *email_recipient*

 ** Monitoring check of all tunnels at Thu May  9 12:32:01 UTC 2024
-Tunnel CUSTOMER-1 is online
+Tunnel CUSTOMER-1 is still up
-Tunnel CUSTOMER-2 is online
+Tunnel CUSTOMER-2 is still up
-Tunnel CUSTOMER-3 is online
+Tunnel CUSTOMER-3 is now up, mail sent to *email_recipient*
 ```

 I highly recommend log rotation.